krisarmstrong/seed/CONTRIBUTING.md

-# Contributing to NetScope
+# Contributing to The Seed

-Thank you for your interest in contributing to NetScope!
+Thank you for your interest in contributing to The Seed!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct